raphamd/odin-heatmap/README.md

 <section class="streak">

-    The Odin Project - Day 2:
+    The Odin Project - Day 3:

-      Git Basics:
-        - Introduction to Git
-        - Git Basics

-      HTML Foundations:
+      CSS Foundations:
-        - Introduction to HTML and CSS
+        - Inspecting HTML and CSS
-        - Elements and Tags
-        - HTML Boilerplate
-        - Working with Text
-        - Lists
+        - The Box Model
-        - Links and Images
+        - Block and Inline
-        - Commit Messages
-        - Project: Recipes

 </section>